Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

-\begin{bem} {\rm The benefits of considering joint distributions and copulas as measures of serial dependence in a nonparametric time-domain analysis of time series has been realized by many authors. \cite{SkaugTjostheim1993} and \citet{Hong1999} used joint distribution functions to test for serial independence at given lag.
-Subsequently, related approaches were taken by many authors, and an overview of related results can be found in \citet{Tjostheim1996} and \citet{Hong1999}.
-Copula-based tests of serial independence were considered by \citet{GenestRemillard2004}, among others. \citet{LintonWhang2007} introduced the so-called \textit{quantilogram}, defined as the autocorrelation of the series of indicators~$I\{X_t \leq \hat q_\tau \}$, $t=0,\ldots , n-1$, where $\hat q_\tau$ denotes the empirical~$\tau$-quantile; they discuss the application of this quantilogram (closely related to Hagemann's $\tau$-quantile periodogram) to measuring directional predictability of time series.
+\begin{bem} {The benefits of considering joint distributions and copulas as measures of serial dependence in a nonparametric time-domain analysis of time series has been realized by many authors.
+Skaug and Tj{\o}stheim \cite{SkaugTjostheim1993} and Hong \cite{Hong1999} used joint distribution functions to test for serial independence at given lag.
+Subsequently, related approaches were taken by many authors, and an overview of related results can be found in Tj{\o}stheim \cite{Tjostheim1996} and Hong \cite{Hong1999}.
+Copula-based tests of serial independence were considered by Genest and R{\'e}millard \cite{GenestRemillard2004}, among others.
+Linton and Whang \cite{LintonWhang2007} introduced the so-called \textit {quantilogram}, defined as the autocorrelation of the series of indicators~$I\{X_t \leq\hat q_\tau\}$, $t=0,\ldots, n-1$, where $\hat q_\tau$ denotes the empirical~$\tau$-quantile; they discuss the application of this quantilogram (closely related to Hagemann's $\tau $-quantile periodogram) to measuring directional predictability of time series.
 They do not, however, enter into any spectral considerations.
-An extension of those concepts to the dependence between several time series was recently considered in \cite{HanLintonOkaWhang2013}.
-Finally, \citet{DavisMikosch2009} also considered a related quantity which is based on autocorrelations of indicators of extreme events. } \end{bem}
+An extension of those concepts to the dependence between several time series was recently considered in Han \textit{et~al.} \cite{HanLintonOkaWhang2013}.
+Finally, Davis and Mikosch \cite{DavisMikosch2009} also considered a related quantity which is based on autocorrelations of indicators of extreme events. } \end{bem}